Contents

 This is as true in commercial banking and capital markets as it is in consumer-facing apps.

-Women in fintech engineering are helping to define what financial technology looks like in 2025 and beyond.
+Women in fintech engineering are helping to define what financial technology looks like today.
 Their influence touches everything from digital banking to capital markets, global payments, and banking-as-a-service offerings.

 The field is not perfectly balanced yet, but the direction appears to be shifting.